ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Server Example

-This is an example of how an application might listen for incoming Connections using the Transport Services Interface, receive a request, and send a response.
+This is an example of how an application might listen for incoming Connections using the Transport Services Interface, and receive a request, and send a response.

 ~~~
 LocalSpecifier := NewLocalEndpoint()